 Posted by Elena del Valle on March 22, 2005

-Hispanic Marketing & Public Relations (HispanicMPR.com), the website and companion podcast, provide you essential information about today’s business topics, the largest minority in the United States and other topics we think might interest you.
+Hispanic Marketing & Public Relations (HispanicMPR.com), the website and companion podcast, provide you essential information about today’s business topics, the largest minority in the United States, health, entertainment and other topics we think might interest you.

 We feature original content including articles, Guest Articles, presentations and podcast interviews with leaders, newsmakers and experts on business, marketing, media, communications, books, entertainment, health and the largest minority in the United States.
 The publication of editorial content, Guest Article, Podcasts or ads on the site does not mean endorsement.
+Submission of review copies (digital or print) or samples does not guarantee coverage positive or of any kind.
 As an Amazon Associate we earn a tiny sum from qualifying purchases.
 The links are there mainly for your convenience.

 Our Resources Section is chock full of useful information including a nationally recognized book and 2006 Choice Outstanding Academic Title, guest articles, and audio recordings of presentations and extended interviews with national Hispanic market experts.
 Sign up for free email updates and visit our Resources Section for exclusive down-loadable audio recordings at www.HispanicMPR.com.

 They serve as a forum for the exchange of information and ideas on business and Hispanic marketing and public relations topics.
 Started as a forum for the Hispanic Marketing & Public Relations book, the website provides a place for readers, authors of the book, business, Latino market experts and everyone else to connect, discuss current issues, business and Hispanic market news and updates.